-30 Times Ashley Graham Made Us Drool with Her Killer Fashion Sense
+31 Times Ashley Graham Blew Us Away with Her Killer Outfits

 Getty Images

-Attending the 14th Annual CFDA/Vogue Fashion Fund Awards on November 6, 2017 in Brooklyn, New York.
+At the 14th Annual CFDA/Vogue Fashion Fund Awards in November 2017, Graham pairs a white top with white pants.

 Photo: